 Virtual and on-site tours offer a deeper look.

 Enjoy the Museum’s inspiring exhibits and stunning architecture on site or online.
-Public health restrictions mean we can’t offer virtual or in‐person tours at the moment.
-You can still explore the Museum from home using our videos and mobile app.
+Public health restrictions mean we can’t offer in‐person tours at the moment.
+You can book a virtual tour or explore the Museum from home using our videos and mobile app.

 Explore the Galleries

 Join a tour guide via Zoom for this live, interactive experience, where you'll explore exhibits and powerful human rights stories.
 On this unique tour, your group, team or family will travel online with your own guide through the Museum’s amazing galleries – and leave feeling inspired.
 Guides carry mobile devices that capture live video as they narrate your journey, showcase architecture, and engage you in conversation about human rights in Canada and around the world.

 Visit our Explore the Museum from home page to find free videos that introduce the Museum’s architecture and some of our galleries.

 In this five‐minute video, learn about the Museum's architecture while following along the alabaster ramps, peering over the spiral staircase into the Stuart Clark Garden of Contemplation, and looking out of the Israel Asper Tower of Hope.
 Discover how the architect drew inspiration from the Canadian landscape and human rights.

 In this 10‐minute video, follow a Museum guide up glowing alabaster ramps to the 7th‐floor Inspiring Change gallery.
 You'll see a tree that has been covered in crocheted squares of yarn by African and Canadian grandmothers, music‐listening stations and a "Join the Conversation" station where visitors leave their own inspiring messages.
 Then, travel up the glass elevator to the Israel Asper Tower of Hope observation platform for panoramic views of Winnipeg.